galinhaman/Hydra-Guide/docs/en/download-sources.md

 `Online-Fix`, `SteamRip`, `AtopGames`, `Kazumi`, `Shisuy's source` and `Repack-Games` are sources that provide `pre-installed` games.

 ::: info You must have [`WinRAR`](https://www.win-rar.com/fileadmin/winrar-versions/winrar/winrar-x64-711br.exe) installed on your computer to extract these files.
-(If you don't, leave Hydra's automatic extraction checked)
+(If Hydra did not already extract them automatically)
 :::

 ### Portable: